-- Associate Research Scientist, Kelsey Museum of Archaeology
+- Associate Research Scientist, Department of Classical Studies and Kelsey Museum of Archaeology

 - Field survey

 - Spatial analysis and digital data